-Conference Designation
+Division Designation

-Each conference is comprised of two or more teams.
-Teams are assigned a conference based on a similar number of members on a team.
-In the True Team® scoring format, each team in a conference must have the same number of athlete scores used to offer an equal opportunity of points earned.
-Each conference will have a different total of the points available to be earned for each event because each conference will have a different number of qualifying athletes and perhaps a different number of teams.
+Each division is comprised of two or more teams.
+Teams are assigned a division based on a similar number of members on a team.
+In the True Team® scoring format, each team in a division must have the same number of athlete scores used to offer an equal opportunity of points earned.
+Each division will have a different total of the points available to be earned for each event because each division will have a different number of qualifying athletes and perhaps a different number of teams.

-- The number of scores used is determined upon a team's conference designation. which occurs after the athlete registration deadline but before Competition Week 1 begins. - Smaller conferences with smaller teams will use less scores. - Larger conferences with larger teams will use more scores. - The same number of team members must be used for each team to provide equal opportunity to earn points.
+- The number of scores used is determined upon a team's division designation. which occurs after the athlete registration deadline but before Competition Week 1 begins. - Smaller divisions with smaller teams will use less scores. - · Larger divisions with larger teams will use more scores. - The same number of team members must be used for each team to provide equal opportunity to earn points.